 The NYC Caffeine Chronicles: 2016 Brooklyn Update

-I've spent a lot of time in Brooklyn over the years, but with the exception of the original Café Grumpy and Williamsburg Toby's Estate, I haven't made many inroads into the borough's speciality coffee scene.
+I've spent a lot of time in Brooklyn over the years, but with the exception of the original Café Grumpy and Williamsburg Toby's Estate, I haven't made many inroads into the borough's specialty coffee scene.
 I'm not quite sure why — possibly because by the time I make it over (or under) the river, it's often cocktail hour — but on my most recent trip, I started to make amends and spent half a day visiting four coffee bars.
 There were a couple more on my list but neither time nor my caffeine intake (I'd made the rookie error of drinking three coffees back in Manhattan) were on my side.

 Devociòn (Williamsburg)